MicrosoftDocs/cpp-docs/docs/standard-library/basic-istream-class.md

 ### Remarks

 The first constructor initializes the base class by calling `init(strbuf)`.
 It also stores zero in the extraction count.
-For more infomration see [`init`](../standard-library/basic-ios-class.md#init).
+For more information, see [`init`](../standard-library/basic-ios-class.md#init).
 And for more information about this extraction count, see the Remarks section of the [`basic_istream` Class](../standard-library/basic-istream-class.md) overview.

 The second constructor initializes the base class by calling `move(right)`.
 It also stores `right.gcount()` in the extraction count and stores zero in the extraction count for *`right`**.